 |Alma Mater:||Northwestern Oklahoma State|

-Love spent the past four seasons as an assistant women's basketball coach at South Dakota, helping the Coyotes to 96 victories, a trio of Summit League titles and four straight trips to the Summit League Tournament championship game.
+Love spent four seasons as an assistant women's basketball coach at South Dakota, helping the Coyotes to 96 victories, a trio of Summit League titles and four straight trips to the Summit League Tournament championship game.

 Love helped South Dakota to a 32-6 overall record and a 2016 Summit League regular-season championship.
 The 2015-16 season culminated with a 2016 Postseason WNIT championship.
 In 2014-15, the Coyotes also won the Summit League regular-season title and advanced to the WNIT.